-Goal # Description [Goal 7] All students will have access to Career Pathways, Advanced Placement, and College Preparatory Course Options
+Goal # Description [Goal 7] All students will have access to Career Pathways, Advanced Placement, and College Preparatory Course Options.

 Each student is required before graduation to complete two CTE courses within chosen career pathway.
 Students are engaged in learning industry standards and skills, though embedded technologies, and applied sciences.
 In addition, through our CTE courses students are offered opportunities to advance academically through dual enrollment in college courses leading to a professional industry certificate or Associate's Degree while concurrently working on their High School Diploma.
-Recent data shows 79% of students are passing there CTE courses with a C or better which exceeds are expected goal.
+Recent data shows 81% of students are passing there CTE courses with a C or better which exceeds are expected goal.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CTE Pathways enrollment/completion Data year: 2020~ 2021 Data Source: Aries Data year: 2020~ 2021 Data Source: Aries The number of students earning a C or better in Career Students earned a C or better in a minimum of two courses within a career pathway/ CTE sequence 79% Students earned a C or better in a minimum of two courses within a career pathway/ CTE sequence 79% Pathways will increase by 1% per year for a total of 83%.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CTE Pathways enrollment/completion Data year: 2020~ 2021 Data Source: Aries Students earned a C or better in a minimum of two courses within a career pathway/ CTE sequence 81% Data year: 2020~ 2021 Data Source: Aries Students earned a C or better in a minimum of two courses within a career pathway/ CTE sequence 81% The number of students earning a C or better in Career Pathways will increase by 1% per year for a total of 85%.
 Expand Career and CTE Pathways for All students Data Year: 2021 Data Source: CTE reports 0 expansion Data Year: 2021 Data Source: CTE reports 0 expansion Expand Career pathways and CTE programs by 1 per year based on students' needs, and/ or jobs in demand.